-NOTICE OF 2015 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2016 ANNUAL MEETING OF STOCKHOLDERS

-NOTICE HEREBY IS GIVEN that the 2015 Annual Meeting of Stockholders of Artisan Partners Asset Management Inc. will be held at the Le Méridien hotel, 333 Battery Street, San Francisco, CA 94111 on Wednesday, May 6, 2015, at 10:00 a.m., local time.
-At this meeting we will ask stockholders to:
+NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Stockholders of Artisan Partners Asset Management Inc. will be held at Le Méridien hotel, 333 Battery Street, San Francisco, CA 94111 on Thursday, May 19, 2016, at 9:30 a.m., local time to consider and vote upon:

-- 1. Elect seven directors to serve until the 2016 Annual Meeting of Stockholders. - 2.
-Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015. - 3.
-Consider such other business as may properly come before the Annual Meeting or any adjournments thereof.
+- 1. The election of seven directors to serve until the 2017 Annual Meeting of Stockholders. - 2.
+An advisory vote to approve 2015 executive compensation. - 3.
+An advisory vote on the frequency of the executive compensation advisory vote. - 4.
+The approval of the Amended and Restated Artisan Partners Asset Management Inc. Bonus Plan. - 5.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016. - 6.
+Any other business as may properly come before the Annual Meeting or any adjournments thereof.

-Stockholders who owned shares of our stock as of the close of business on March 11, 2015, are entitled to attend and vote at the Annual Meeting and any adjournments thereof.
+Stockholders who owned shares of our stock as of the close of business on March 22, 2016, are entitled to attend and vote at the Annual Meeting and any adjournments thereof.

-Whether or not you expect to attend, we encourage you to read this proxy statement and submit your proxy or voting instructions as soon as possible.
+We encourage you to read this proxy statement and submit your proxy or voting instructions as soon as possible.
 You may vote your shares by internet or, if you received printed proxy materials, by mailing the completed proxy card.
 Please refer to the section "How do I vote?" for detailed voting instructions.